Siddharth1699/Projects/readme.md

 Click on [hull design.pdf](https://github.com/amanbagrecha/MyProjects/blob/master/Avyaan/hull%20design.pdf) to look at the detailed report.

-As the technical lead for the project, the design and strength aspect of the canoe hull was undertaken under my leadership.
 We tested various design for the shape of the hull to finally end up with the following shape.

 ![](https://github.com/amanbagrecha/MyProjects/blob/master/Avyaan/1.PNG)